Sharon Solwitz's collection of stories, Blood and Milk, won the Carl Sandburg Prize from Friends of

 but soon find themselves in a state of chaos and flux.

-This astonishing novel dives deep into the minds and bodies of four teenagers at the height of the sixties.
-Self-loathing
+This astonishing novel dives deep into the minds and bodies of four teenagers at the height of the

-Kay, ethereal but deformed Vera, precariously balanced CJ and stoic Saint are self-declared outcasts from
+Kay, ethereal but deformed Vera, precariously balanced CJ and stoic Saint are self-declared outcasts

 what passes for normal in their school and families.
-Bonding through sexual awakening and confusion, love
+Bonding through sexual awakening and confusion,

-of each other and dismissal of the world’s intrusion on their freedom, the 4Ever friends decide on a suicide
+of each other and dismissal of the world’s intrusion on their freedom, the 4Ever friends decide on a

 pact – and the reader is pulled into their intensity, on tenterhooks to find out who, how, and whether

 they will carry out their pledge.
-This is a story that reads achingly true to young angst, then, now and
+This is a story that reads achingly true to young angst, then, now

 always.
 It's an achievement of remarkable empathy – and gorgeous prose.

-Sharon Solwitz has an ear so attuned to teen-speech, teen-humor and, finally and most convincingly, teen-angst
+Sharon Solwitz has an ear so attuned to teen-speech, teen-humor and, finally and most convincingly,

 that her novel crackles with urgency.
-She follows the rise and fall of adolescent moods, patient with their
+She follows the rise and fall of adolescent moods, patient with

 extremes and sympathetic to the neediness they struggle to hide.
-Once, in Lourdes will make you think you’re
+Once, in Lourdes will make you think

 eavesdropping on what you’re not supposed to hear.

-“What makes Once, In Lourdes such a moving read is how deeply and finely the author has observed and portrayed
+“What makes Once, In Lourdes such a moving read is how deeply and finely the author has observed and

 her characters.
-They are recognizable teenagers with recognizable desires and miseries and hardships, but
+They are recognizable teenagers with recognizable desires and miseries and hardships,

 they are so well rendered in their particulars that we follow them less and less as familiar types and